danielaparker/jsoncons/doc/Examples.md

 When deserializing a polymorphic type, jsoncons needs to know how to convert a json value to the proper derived class.
-In the Employee example above, the type selection strategy is based on the presence of members in the derived classes.
+In the Employee example above, the type selection strategy is based on the presence of mandatory members in the derived classes.
 If derived classes cannot be distinguished in this way, you can introduce extra members.
 The convenience macros `JSONCONS_N_MEMBER_TRAITS`, `JSONCONS_ALL_MEMBER_TRAITS`,